RAMMP Diagnostic Protocol

 • clear decision verdicts

-This enables boards, executives, agencies, and founders to make defensible marketing investment decisions.
+This enables boards, executives, agencies, and founders to evaluate marketing investment decisions using a consistent governance process before spend is approved.

 The Rule